jamwise/ghostHunter/README.md

 ````
 ##How it works

-GhostHunter will attach itself to your search input field and wait for it to be focused on.
+GhostHunter will attach itself to your search input field and wait for it to be focused on unless onPageLoad is set to "true".
 Once focus has gone to the field, the engine quickly gets to work building an index of your ghost posts that can easily be searched.
 When your visitor submits the form, GhostHunter will use either a default template or one provided by you to fill in your results element.

 ##Advanced features